Darkone83/ModXo-RP2040-Tiny/README.md

 ### Notice

-Soldering in the header for PROG is optional as you can insert pins and lighty wedge them in place to program the chip
+Soldering in the header for PROG is optional as you can insert pins and lighty wedge them in place to program the chip, R5, R6, LED1 and LED2 are optional